commercialhaskell/stack/doc/yaml_configuration.md

-In the case of *non-interleaved* output and *more than one* target package, Stack sends the build output from GHC for each target package to a log file, unless an error occurs.
-For further information, see the [`stack build --[no-]interleaved-output` flag](build_command.md#the-stack-build---no-interleaved-output-flag) documentation.
+In the case of *non-interleaved* output and *more than one* target package, Stack sends the build output from GHC for each target package to a log file, unless an error occurs that prevents that.
+For further information, see the [`stack build --[no-]interleaved-output` flag](build_command.md#-no-interleaved-output-flag) documentation.

-The value of the `dump-logs` key controls what, if any, log file content is sent ('dumped') to the console at the end of the build.
+The value of the `dump-logs` key controls what, if any, log file content is sent ('dumped') to the standard error output stream of the console at the end of the build.
 Possible values are:

 ~~~yaml
 dump-logs: none      # don't dump the content of any log files